 Since 1989, Christine has served as a food and nutrition consultant in a variety of ways.
 These include private practice, working in worksite wellness, giving presentations to consumers and health professionals, providing counsel to a variety of food companies, performing literally thousands of calculations to analyze recipes for their nutrient content, serving as a media spokesperson and much more.

 In her spare time, she has served in a variety of appointed and elected positions with the Academy of Nutrition and Dietetics from the local to the national level.
-Most recently, she was selected for the 2017 ballot of the position of Nominating Committee Leader with Board of Directors Experience in the Past 10 Years.
+Most recently, she was elected to the Dietitians in Business & Communications practice group Nominating Committee and Executive Committee for 2020-2022.

 On the personal side

-Christine has been described as personable and memorable and just plain fun!
+Christine has been described as personable, memorable and just plain fun!
 She is somewhat “famous” for being able to find a connection with just about anyone.
 In fact, a colleague coined the term “Six degrees of Christine Palumbo!”